Efficient Q-Learning and Actor-Critic Methods for Robust Average-Reward Reinforcement Learning: Missing Proofs for Section

-We first show the. contraction property of the Bellman operator for the policy evaluation in the following lemma \begin{lemma} Under Assumption \ref{ass:Qlearning}, and if $\cp$ is compact, there exists a semi-norm $\|\cdot\|_{\cp}$ with kernel $\{c \e : c \in \mathbb{R}\}$ such that the robust Bellman operator $\mathbf{T}_g$ under any $\pi\in\Pi$ is a contraction.
-Specifically, there exist $\gamma\in(0,1)$ such that
+\begin{lemma} Under Assumption \ref{ass:AC}, and the radius conditions in Corollary~\ref{cor:AC-radius-to-JSR-primitive}, for any fixed policy $\pi\in\Pi$, there exists a corresponding semi-norm $\|\cdot\|_{\pi,\cp}$ with kernel $\{c \e : c \in \mathbb{R}\}$ such that the robust Bellman operator $\mathbf{T}^\pi_g$ under $\pi$ is a one-step contraction with a uniform contraction factor.
+Specifically, there exist $\gamma\in(0,1)$ independent of $\pi$ such that